-The children in this generation are well advanced and know a lot more about smart devices, and computers than most parents.
-However, kids being kids are not aware of the darker side of the internet.
+The children in this generation are well advanced and know much more about smart devices and computers than most parents.
+However, kids are not aware of the darker side of the internet.
 Let’s take a look and see if parents should consider monitoring their children’s devices.

-When using an app to monitor your child’s device, you get notified about all the explicit content they may see on the internet.
+When using an app to monitor your child’s device, you get notified about all the explicit content they may see online.
 The app will scan all photos, videos, emails, text, and other mobile functions.

-For instance, if your child gets an email that has a words such as “drugs”, or “sex” you will be notified without your child knowing.
-You will be able to check what websites are being viewed and messages they are receiving.
+For instance, if your child gets an email that has words such as “drugs” or “sex,” you will be notified without your child knowing.
+You can check what websites are being viewed and what messages they are receiving.

-Just as adults search for information online, children tend to do the same.
+Children tend to do the same as adults searching for information online.
 However, not all searches are appropriate for children.
 An infinite amount of content and information about all topics make the search engine vulnerable to kids.

-Controlling some gaming features such as live audio chat with strangers or in-app purchases is a great place to start.
-It can restrict your kid’s interaction with strangers and reduce the risk of banking details being leaked.
+Controlling some gaming features, such as live audio chat with strangers or in-app purchases, is a great place to start.
+It can restrict your kid’s interaction with strangers and reduce the risk of leaking banking details.

-Even if your child is in the school, you want to be assured that they are safe and at the right place.
-It is impossible to be with them all the time, so having a parental control app installed on your kid’s phones will check their real-time location with the help of GPS technology.
-Also, in the time of emergency, you will be able to find your child immediately.
+Even if your child is in school, you want to be assured they are safe and in the right place.
+It is impossible to be with them all the time, so having a parental control app installed on your kid’s phone will check their real-time location with the help of GPS technology.
+Also, in an emergency, you can find your child immediately.

 Though it is a great feature, it does require a GPS network which may not work in some areas.
-Thus, it is still a good idea to teach them important safety measures such as – not talking to strangers and not leaving the school premises until someone comes to pick them up.
+Thus, it is still a good idea to teach them essential safety measures such as – not talking to strangers or leaving the school premises until someone picks them up.

-Talk to your children and discuss the consequences of cyber criminal acts and how they can stay safe from them.
-Teach them not to share bank details or using credit cards anywhere online, especially without your permission or approval.
+Talk to your children and discuss the consequences of cybercriminal acts and how they can stay safe from them.
+Teach them not to share bank details or use credit cards anywhere online, especially without your permission or approval.

-Excess screen time can be addictive and can harm your children’s eyes and mental development.
-It can be beneficial to your child to limit their screen time to avoid future problems of addiction.
+Excess screen time can be addictive and harm children’s eyes and mental development.
+It can benefit your child to limit their screen time to avoid future addiction problems.
 A screen monitoring app can be used to help.

-Using the help of online parental control apps or monitoring devices can help you protect your children when they online.
-By controlling the screen time on your child’s phone, they will not be able to access their phones without your approval once the limit is exhausted.
+Using the help of online parental control apps or monitoring devices can help you protect your children when they are online.
+By controlling the screen time on your child’s phone, they will be unable to access their phones without your approval once the limit is exhausted.

-Kids my tend to delete files to create more space in their devices.
-Thus, it is a good idea to back-up all files in the parental control app or device so that you do not lose vital files or information.
+Kids may tend to delete files to create more space in their devices.
+Thus, it is a good idea to back up all files in the parental control app or device so you do not lose vital files or information.

-If you think that your child may be exposed to some explicit content which is not appropriate for their age or mental development.
+Suppose you think your child may be exposed to some explicit content inappropriate for their age or mental development.
 There is no harm in monitoring all their devices to keep them safe from online threats.
-If you need guidance to operate an online parental control app, you can connect with your nearest local tech support.
+You can contact your nearest local tech support if you need guidance to operate an online parental control app.

 I’m a Nerd and very proud of it!
 I love to write about anything Tech related.
 Subscribe to our blog for helpful tips, tricks & news.